 Durlston Castle located within Durlston Country Park is an extraordinary Victorian building, featuring rooftop views of the coast, a gallery of changing exhibitions, displays for adults and kids, and a café.

 Why not admire the stunning countryside, cliffs, beaches and harbour from a boat?
 For the adventurous, try dingy sailing with the Shell Bay Sailing Centre.
-Or relax and take a cruise from Swanage Pier along the Jurassic Coast with City Cruises or the Dorset Belle.
+Or relax and take a cruise from Swanage Pier along the Jurassic Coast with City Cruises.

 Pedal around Purbeck

 Burn some calories and enjoy the view as you cycle around the countryside!